The GE90: A technology pioneer

-In 1995, the GE90 engine debuted aboard a British Airways 777 airplane along with commercial aviation’s first-ever carbon-fiber composite fan blades.
-Early GE90 engine models boasted outputs between 74,000 and 94,000 lbs. of thrust, and today it remains the world’s largest turbofan engine.
+In 1995, the GE90 debuted aboard a British Airways 777 aircraft, along with commercial aviation’s first ever carbon fiber fan blades.

 Safran Aircraft Engines of France, Avio Aero of Italy and IHI Corporation of Japan are all revenue-sharing participants in the GE90 program.